jackogross123/Pewlett-Hackard-Analysis_folder/README.md

 Above is the completed deliverable.
 As it can be seen from this snapshot:

 - There are 90,398 people that are retiring soon (individuals that were born between 1952 and 1955).
-- More than 50% of the employees retiring are senior staff (talk about a brain drain!)
+- More than 50% of the employees retiring are senior staff or senior engineers (talk about a brain drain!)

+### Part 2

 All of this institutional knowledge leaving would be a problem, but smart executives at Pewlett-Hackard have decided to create a mentorship program to train the next generation of employees.
 Below is the completed second deliverable.